Find out when transactions involving land and buildings are exempt from VAT.

-If you’re making a free supply that is exempt rather than standard-rated you may be required to make an adjustment of input tax under ‘clawback’ or the capital goods scheme if you were entitled to recover input tax in connection with the property.
-For further information, see Notice 706: partial exemption and Capital goods scheme (Notice 706/2).
+If you’re making a free supply that is exempt rather than standard-rated you may be required to make an adjustment of input tax under ‘clawback’ or the Capital Goods Scheme if you were entitled to recover input tax in connection with the property.
+For further information, see Notice 706: partial exemption and Capital Goods Scheme (VAT Notice 706/2).

-Where the recipient of a free supply is registered for VAT and is acquiring the land or building for a business purpose, you may be able to use the procedure described in Business promotions and VAT (Notice 700/7) to provide acceptable evidence to support a claim for input tax.
+Where the recipient of a free supply is registered for VAT and is acquiring the land or building for a business purpose, you may be able to use the procedure described in Business promotions (VAT Notice 700/7) to provide acceptable evidence to support a claim for input tax.

 7.6.2 Temporary use

 Where you intend to put a building to private or non-business use and the acquisition, construction, reconstruction or refurbishment costs have been incurred on or after 1 January 2011 you must only recover that proportion of the VAT that relates to your taxable business supplies.
-It’s important that when considering the appropriate apportionment that you take into account all the intended future use over the economic life of the building (normally reckoned as 10 years, in line with the capital goods scheme (CGS)).
+It’s important that when considering the appropriate apportionment that you take into account all the intended future use over the economic life of the building (normally reckoned as 10 years, in line with the Capital Goods Scheme).

-If the acquisition, construction, reconstruction or refurbishment costs incurred on or after 1 January 2011 are assets of the business and create a capital item, that is, have a value of £250,000 or more, CGS adjustments will be carried out to reflect any changes in business or taxable use of the building, see Capital goods scheme (Notice 706/2).
+If the acquisition, construction, reconstruction or refurbishment costs incurred on or after 1 January 2011 are assets of the business and create a capital item, that is, have a value of £250,000 or more, Capital Goods Scheme adjustments will be carried out to reflect any changes in business or taxable use of the building, see Capital Goods Scheme (VAT Notice 706/2).

 7.7 If you transfer your business as a going concern

-If you’re transferring land or buildings that are let to tenants or are in the process of being let, you should read Transfer a business as a going concern and VAT (Notice 700/9).
+If you’re transferring land or buildings that are let to tenants or are in the process of being let, you should read Transfer a business as a going concern (VAT Notice 700/9).

-If you’re transferring land or buildings that are capital items for the purposes of the capital goods scheme, you should make the purchaser aware of any capital goods scheme adjustments you have made.
+If you’re transferring land or buildings that are capital items for the purposes of the Capital Goods Scheme, you should make the purchaser aware of any Capital Goods Scheme adjustments you have made.
 You will need to provide the purchaser with sufficient information to enable them to carry out any future adjustments under the scheme that might be necessary.
-See Capital goods scheme (Notice 706/2) for details.
+See Capital Goods Scheme (VAT Notice 706/2) for details.

 7.8 If you have land and buildings on hand when you cancel your registration

-If you cancel your VAT registration because you are closing down your business or trading below the registration limits, some or all of the assets on hand (including land and buildings) may be treated as supplied by you when you deregister.
+If you cancel your VAT registration because you are closing down your business or trading below the registration limits, some or all of the assets on hand (including land and buildings) may be treated as supplied by you when you cancelled your VAT registration.
 You will have to account for VAT on these assets if the following conditions are met:

 - you were entitled to claim input tax on their acquisition or on their construction where that construction created a new building, or acquired them as a transfer of a going concern and a predecessor owner was entitled to claim input tax